 - set-up and shared supervision of snack, lunch and recess

 - participation in writing activities and assistance to youth in their group and individual writing activities.

-- assistance with supplies, literary salons and tasks as requested by either the Director or Assistant Director.
+- assistance with supplies, literary salons and tasks as requested.

 The ideal candidate will be:

 - reliable: come on time, leave when dismissed, call ahead if sick

 - cheerful and encouraging: campers need role models as they struggle with their writing.
 You are in an ideal position to do this!